hapax/hapax.github.io/_posts/2019-07-28-imaginary-time.md

 $(-,+,+,+) \to (+,+,+,+)$, so this version of general relativity is called *Euclidean gravity*.

-Another wrinkle is the fact that the resemblance between the black hole and flat space breaks down as we move away from the horizon.
-This means that, although the radiation comes out of the black hole as if it were a hot lump of coal, by the time it reaches a far-away observer the distribution has been altered due to the effects of gravity.
-These alterations are called *greybody factors*.
-We won't discuss these any further here, and continue to focus on the near-horizon region where the analogy to Rindler space is good.

 Imagine an observer far from the black hole, who has proper time $t$ and sets up spherical coordinates with radial coordinate $r$ and the black hole at $r = 0$.